apache/mxnet/docs/api/symbolic-node.rst

    :param no_bias: Whether to disable bias parameter.
    :type no_bias: boolean, optional, default=False

-   :param Base.Symbol name: The name of the symbol. (e.g. `:my_symbol`), optional.
+   :param Base.Symbol name: The name of the SymbolicNode. (e.g. `:my_symbol`), optional.

-   :return: the constructed :class:`Symbol`.
+   :return: the constructed :class:`SymbolicNode`.